mendix/docs/content/en/docs/appstore/connectors/aws/aws-iot-twinmaker.md

 Retrieves information about the history of a time series property value for a component, component type, twinmaker entity, or workspace.

 You must specify a value for *workspaceId*.
 For TwinMaker entity-specific queries, specify values for *componentName* and *entityId*.
-For cross-entity quries, specify a value for *componentTypeId.*
+For cross-entity queries, specify a value for *componentTypeId.*

 For more information, see [GetPropertyValueHistory](https://docs.aws.amazon.com/iot-TwinMaker/latest/apireference/API_GetPropertyValueHistory.html).